gaps-closure/hal/daemon/README.md

 - Translate HAL tags in packet headers, based on the configured interface packet model.

 ## HAL Architecture
-The HAL Service runs as a daemon, typically started by a systemd script at boot time, supporting multiple applications and Cross Domain Gaurd (CDG).
-Each application communicates with the application or guard through on of its high-level interaces (e.g., xdd0 and xdd1), which can include one or more:
+The HAL Service runs as a daemon, typically started by a systemd script at boot time, supporting multiple applications and Cross Domain Gaurds (CDGs).
-- Serial devices carrying TCP/IP packets (e.g., tty0).
-- Network devices carrying either UDP or TCP packets (e.g., eth0) in client and/or server mode).
-- ZeroMQ using IPC or INET (e.g., ipc:///tmp/halpub, ipc:///tmp/halsub).
-In the figure below, HAL's left interface connects to the applications, while its right interfaces connect (through the host's devices) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).

 ![HAL interfaces between applications and Network Interfaces.](figure_HAL_daemon.png)

-The HAL daemon has the following major components:
+The HAL daemon, shown in the figure above, has three major components:
 - **Device Manager** which opens, configures and manages multiple types of interfaces (real or emualted):
 - Openning the devices specified in the configuration file, using each one's specified addressing/port and communication mode.
   - Reading and writing packets, waiting for received packets on all the opened read interfaces and transmitting packets back out onto a write interface.